sebastiansauer/stats-nutshell/inference.md

 ::: callout-tip
 You'll learn that the technical setup used for doing Bayes statistics is quite similar to doing frequentist statistics.
 Stay tuned.
 :::

+## Lab

+Consider your (most pressing) research question.
+Assess whether it is more accessible via Frequentist or via Bayesian statistics.
+Explain your reasoning.

 ## Comment from xkcd